mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 Piecewise spline models are well-known and effective in low-dimensional nonparametric regression.
 Why not use them?
 Because they depend on the resolution.
 As Gaussian process priors, spline kernels produce posterior means that are splines with knots (hingepoints in some derivative) fixed at the observed inputs and nowhere else @MacKay1998[p.
 6].
 In contrast, the $arccos(n)$ kernel will learn the effective number of hingepoints from the data, which may happily remain $O(1)$ while the amount of datapoints grows indefinitely.
 Translated to our problem, we want the number of effective change points to be resolution-independent (independent of the sampling frequency) and not confined to the observation locations.

 ==== Why not Lévy processes?
 These encode Poisson-style jumps $O(1)$ in number in time.
 But inference in these is always $O("# of jumps")$.
 So can't really marginalize out these jump points, and we want to avoid MCMC.
 We want to stack everything in the amplitude marginalization.
-But, actual discontinuities require Lévy processes; the arc cosine GP alone can only fake it with steep ramps (see @fig:steep).
+But, actual discontinuities require Lévy processes; the arc cosine GP alone can only fake it with steep ramps /*(see @fig:steep)*/.

 /* main point here: YES, we compromised; we got fast inference, but also diminshed support for true O(1) amount of jumps like a Levy process would.
 This is a practical question -- need to find out by running nested sampling and see how much support for these jumps is really there -- just calculate! */